Constraints on DBI dark energy with chameleon mechanism: Abstract

 \section{Abstract}

-In this work, we investigate the Dirac–Born–Infeld chameleon scalar field model in light of the latest cosmological observations, analyzing the model both with the incorporation of the chameleon mechanism and without it.
-Results from current cosmological observations, such as Pantheon Plus, DES Y5, DESI DR2, and the compressed Planck likelihood, are used to constrain the model.
-We consider the AdS throat in the form of $f(\phi) = \lambda / \phi^4$ and a potential $V(\phi) = m_0^2 \phi^2 + m_1^2 \phi^4$ .One interesting finding from our analysis is that, without the chameleon mechanism, the mean value of $m_1 \simeq 0$ indicates the self-interaction of the DBI field could potentially be negligible.
-Constraints on the potential parameters do not appear when considering the chameleon mechanism, but the warp parameter and chameleon coupling parameter are forced to satisfy $\eta \geq 0$ and $\beta \leq 0$.
-Different choices of $\beta$ render the same background cosmological parameters.
-The equation of state $w_{\rm DE}$ resides more in the quintessence region in the past.
-There is no phantom crossing in this model under our assumption of the warp throat and potential.
-By computing the $\Delta \text{AIC}$ relative to the $\Lambda$CDM model, we study statistical model comparison.
-The model as a candidate of dynamical dark energy is observationally viable at the cosmological background level.
+In this work, we investigate the Dirac--Born--Infeld (DBI) scalar field model with and without the inclusion of the chameleon mechanism in light of the latest cosmological observations.
+We constrain the model using data from Pantheon Plus, DES Y5, DESI DR2, and the compressed Planck likelihood.
+We consider an AdS throat of the form $f(\phi) = \lambda / \phi^4$ and a potential $V(\phi) = m_0^2 \phi^2 + m_1^2 \phi^4$.
+Our analysis shows that, for both cases, the mean value $m_1 \simeq 0$ suggests that the DBI field may lack significant self-interaction, with only an upper bound on $m_1$.
+The warp parameter is constrained to $\eta \geq 0$, while the chameleon coupling satisfies $\beta \leq 0$.
+No crossing of the phantom divide is observed under the assumed form of the warp factor and potential.
+We perform a statistical model comparison using the $\Delta \mathrm{AIC}$ relative to the $\Lambda$CDM model.
+Although the DBI model provides a slightly better fit to the data in terms of $\Delta \chi^2$, the improvement is negligible.
+Consequently, the DBI model is mildly disfavored for both the cases compared to the $\Lambda$CDM model.